tamaragevorgyan/gettyimages-api/code-samples/PHP.md

 The code also utilizes the [helper functions](#helper-functions) at the bottom of this file.

+If this is too much php twiddling for your liking, you could check out the sdk over at [github/gettyimages/connect_sdk_php](http://www.github.com/gettyimages/connect_sdk_php)

 #### A few things about Curl Settings
 For troubleshooting purposes there are a few settings that can be used to configure curl.
 All these settings go into the CURLOPT_HEADER php array.